-Today, all the rhetoric is not about how you control your gun, but instead about identifying and controlling the violence enacted by criminals and mentally disturbed people with their guns.
+Today, all the rhetoric is not about how you control your gun, but instead about identifying and controlling the violence enacted by criminals and mentally disturbed people with guns.
 Something that I think might be a losing battle until the time we can master the art of the Vulcan mind meld.

 The solution that I speak of is the mandatory registration of all guns.
 (For purposes of this article guns will mean both handguns and rifles of all types).

 So, what is the concern here?
 Most of what I have been hearing is fear from U.S. citizens, that if their gun is registered, then the Federal Government will have the ability to come to your home and seize your guns.
 Quite frankly, I find that whole concept paranoid and absurd, given what it would take to accomplish that goal.

 The Second Amendment to the Constitution of the United States reads: